D8 Visa Portugal 2025: Complete Digital Nomad Visa Guide

 Criminal Record Certificate

-Clean criminal record from your country of residence (issued within last 3 months), apostilled or legalized
+Clean criminal record from your country of residence (issued within last 3 months), apostilled or legalized.
+US citizens can use our FBI Apostille service.

 7